Frequently Asked Questions

 Testing and Monitoring

 Twilio provides a robust SMS API with specific support for Nepal's messaging requirements.
-Authentication uses account SID and auth token, with region-specific endpoints available.
+Authenticate using your account SID and auth token, with region-specific endpoints available.

 Sinch offers comprehensive SMS capabilities for Nepal with support for pre-registered sender IDs and delivery reporting.